Automate these tasks to Scale up your Learning Management System (LMS) easier and more cost-effectively.

 While it’s possible to automate this booking process via basic tools like Calendly, those tools don’t fully integrate into your Learning Management System and it means that they wouldn’t tie-in to a credit or payment system.
-Bookings could be made by anyone whether they had the right or not, and someone from your would have to manually check whether a user that books has paid or has credits available.
-That’s not particularly scalable.
+Bookings could be made by anyone whether they had the right or not, and someone from your company would have to manually check whether a user that books has paid or has credits available.
+That’s faff, and faff is not particularly scalable.

 For a truly scalable 1-on-1 coaching booking system, it’s important to build a Calendly-style tool into your technology in a way that can more deeply integrate with your subscription, credit or payment system.
 Not only will it check their permissions and purchases and reject those who don’t have the option available to them, it’ll create calendar entries, send invites, create a conference link and send reminders as the event approaches.

 Aside from the scalability improvements that this automation provides, the LMS can log this interaction into the user’s learning records so that you can closely monitor the effectiveness of the coaching and how it improves engagement and other learning outcomes.